Published on May 18th, 2012 | by Zachary Shahan1

 Intematix also recently released ChromaLit Contour.
 “Intematix’s ChromaLit remote phosphor can reduce LED costs by 25% compared with conventional LED light bulb designs while offering precise color matching and exceptional light quality.
 ChromaLit Contour exceeds Energy Star and China Quality Certification lighting requirements.”

-The Department of Energy has released new energy efficiency standards for residential clothes washers and dishwashers projected to “save consumers $20 billion in energy and water costs” (in total, not per person ).
+The Department of Energy has released new energy efficiency standards for residential clothes washers and dishwashers projected to “save consumers $20 billion in energy and water costs” (in total, not per person :D).
 “The new standards for both clothes washers and dishwashers were informed by important feedback from manufacturers, consumer groups, and environmental advocates, producing significant savings while retaining consumer choice.
 The clothes washers standard… will save households approximately $350 over the lifetime of the appliance, while offering consumers a variety of more efficient machine choices, and as a result of the standards for dishwashers, home dishwashers will use approximately 15% less energy and more than 20% less water, directly providing consumers with savings on monthly bills.”

 The Clean Energy Ministerial (CEM) and the United Nations (UN) Secretary-General’s Sustainable Energy for All (SE4All) recently “outlined specific commitments by participating countries and private sector leaders which will promote improved energy efficiency, renewable energy technologies, and increased energy access around the world.”